 The Five Stages

-To move forward and resolve the problem – for obese people to actually lose weight – it is important that they recognise what stage they are at.
-The denial and anger stage are not the best time to discuss diet plans.
+To move forward and resolve the problem – for obese people to actually lose weight – it is important that they recognize what stage they are at.
+The denial and anger stages are not the best time to discuss diet plans.
 Nor is the depression or bargaining stage the best time to bring up the topic of lifelong exercise regimes or bariatric surgery.
 Only after true acceptance comes hope and a positive change that sets the foundation of healthy living.

-These stages are not perfectly sequential, any two stages may overlap and even if one moves forward, its natural to sometimes regress.
+These stages are not perfectly sequential, any two stages may overlap, and even if one moves forward, it’s natural to sometimes regress.
 Some people may never move beyond denial or anger while some stay stuck forever in depression or bargaining.
 Even those, who have accepted their situation may occasionally give up and regress unless they keep looking for ways to keep themselves motivated.

-Are you a little over your healthy weight or are fast-approaching obesity?
+Are you a little over your healthy weight or are you fast-approaching obesity?
 A normal response in this denial stage is :

 “I don’t weigh myself because I don’t want to know.”